johndtwaldron/johndtwaldron/README.md

 ⚡ From mainframes to multisig: QA engineer building proof-of-work...

 🌱 Currently:
-- 7+ years as an IBM MQ Lab Advocate (z/OS, legacy infra) into full-time engineering.
+- 7+ years as an IBM MQ Lab Advocate (z/OS, legacy infra) full-time engineering.
 - Focused on **Quality Assurance, testing, and documentation** across various projects.
 - Learning all sorts in 2025, right now mainly in Python/Playwright/Rust/LLM domains...